The cities of Normandy during the 1944 battles

 The 1st battalion was violently attacked on its sector on the northern outskirts of Fontenay-sur-Mer and the 3rd battalion launched an attack: Companies I and L covered the flanks of company K, which reached German positions, Ozeville with two front sections.
 The exchanges of shots were fueled when suddenly a white flag was detected above the German positions: Lieutenant Dewhurst, the section commander of company I, stood on a bunker to stop the fire but was immediately mowed down by a burst of machine gun.
 Assistant to the scene, the soldiers of Company I rush with rage on the German positions, using their bayonets, and neutralize part of the garrison.

-The liberation of Ozeville was completed shortly before 4 pm.
+The liberation of Ozeville was completed on the morning of June 13.